ds-visualizer/ds-visualizer/content/graph/graph-code.md

 ```

-The First method we will go around is `adding vertices`.
+The First method we will go through is `adding vertices`.

 Before we go into it, try adding a vertex in the visualizer and see what happens.